0

 Graphic design

-Basic aspects of graphic design
+Fundamental aspects of graphic design.

 Graphic design

 Color Theory: Understanding the psychological and emotional impact of different colors, color combinations, and color schemes is crucial for effective graphic design.
-The right use of color can evoke specific emotions and create a desired mood.
+The proper use of color can evoke specific emotions and create a desired mood.

 Colors can be divided into three primary categories: primary colors (red, yellow, and blue), secondary colors (green, orange, and purple), and tertiary colors (yellow-green, blue-green, red-orange, etc.).
 Each color has its own unique psychological associations and emotional impact.